1. According to www.downsizinggovernment.org, the current military budget is 15% of federal spending and is far lower than entitlement spending.

 6. The United States has not had a balanced budget since the late 1990’s and has not passed a spending bill on time since 1997 (www.pewresearch.org).

-The purpose of this petition is for military spouses, family members, and friends to band together and advocate as one voice that our servicemembers cannot have in terms of recent government activity.
-Every day our service members don their uniforms and perform diligently the duties they are required to, regardless of the circumstances they face.
+The purpose of this petition is for military spouses, family members, and friends, of any loved one wearing a military uniform in service to our nation, to band together and advocate as one voice that servicemembers cannot have in terms of recent government activity.
+Daily, our service members don their uniforms and perform diligently the duties they are required to, regardless of the circumstances they face.
 In uniform, they are neither Republican nor Democrat.
 They cannot have an opinion, they do not get a voice.
-They serve concretely, as an American, and have promised to protect our country against all enemies; foreign and domestic.
+They serve concretely, as an American, and have promised to protect our country against all enemies.

 We feel it is our time, to put our best foot forward in speaking the truth to our government about government shut downs and how it effects the core of those that defend our Nation’s freedom.

-The time must come, when servicemembers no longer face fears of not being paid simply because legislatures are at odds with each other.
+The time is NOW for servicemembers to no longer face fears of not being paid simply because legislatures are at odds with each other.
 It is sickening that government officials show time and time again that they are willing to look the other way and play “blame games” as enlisted personnel are left scrambling and worrying about paying basic bills.

 Military servicemembers care deeply about our country and the issues that must be decided upon.
-However, when military pay is used as a bargaining chip, on any issue, it is only the servicemember and their family that ends up hurting, not the policy makers.
-Many view that, when politicians act in such a manner, they are being selfish, caring only about themselves, instead of the people that have been called to serve.
+However, when military pay is used as a bargaining chip, on any issue, it is only the servicemember and their family that ends up hurting, not the policy makers, and rarely the people that the legislation regards.
+Many view that, when politicians act in such a manner, they are being selfish and push aside caring for those have been called to serve.
 This is the poorest example of leadership.